Yovach/PlayerLangAPI/README.md

 # PlayerLangAPI
-A plugin enables developpers to use translations on client side dynamically.
+A plugin which enables developpers to use translations on client side dynamically (with lang.json)

 This plugin is only compatible with 1.13+ versions (until Mojang changes languages format)